AVEVA/AVEVA-Samples/basic_samples/IngressClientLibraries/DotNet/readme.rst

 Mapped clients
 ---------------

 Devices sending OMF messages each need their own unique clientId and clientSecret.
 The clientId and secret are used to authenticate the requests, and the clientId is used route messages to the proper topic(s).
 ClientIds may be mapped to at most one topic per namespace.
+The device clientID and clientSecret must be used to create a separate IngressService to send OMF messages.

 Create a Topic
 --------------